-No Retreat, No Surrender 3: Blood Brothers seems to have partially inspired Double Impact (starring Jean-Claude Van Damme) because of the premise – two estranged brothers are martial artists who want to take revenge on the man who made their family shorter.
+No Retreat, No Surrender 3: Blood Brothers seems to have partially inspired Double Impact (starring Jean-Claude Van Damme) because of the premise – two estranged brothers are martial artists who want to exact vengeance on the man who made their family shorter.
 The difference is that Double Impact had a tagline that was more poetic: One packs a punch.
 One packs a piece.
 The other movie’s tagline was: These brothers don’t get along, they get even.
-As for similar narratives, the punch-packer runs a martial arts studio whereas the piece-packer has a girlfriend who is guilty by association.
+As for similar narratives, the punch-packer runs a martial arts studio whereas the piece-packer is in a relationship with a woman who is guilty by association.
 Her capture results in a finale where the brothers put aside their acrimony for good.
 There’s even the novelty value of getting to see the acrimonious brothers fight each other.

 Blood Brothers isn’t a threequel.
 The title (and that of the predecessor) was a way to ensure fans that what they were getting was another U.S. martial arts movie where the choreography is on par with that of a H.K. movie.
 In a Karmic way, the title is accurate because Seasonal’s first English Language movie was to be about the C.I.A. before Corey decided against it because he wasn’t aware of the C.I.A. bureaucracy.